 Coffee lovers (like myself) all over the world reach for iced coffees and iced lattes in the morning.
 They are perfect beverages to help cool down and refresh on a hot day.
 Although they may appear similar, there are a few key differences that set them apart.

 Iced coffee is popular for its bold and rich taste, while iced lattes tend to be sweeter.
-Get creative with the flavors and variations of an iced latte like our iced cinnamon dolce latte or iced pumpkin spice latte.
+Get creative with the flavors and variations of an iced latte like our iced cinnamon dolce latte or iced caramel latte.

 Iced Coffee vs Iced Latte: What's Different?